prepare.blog

 Key Takeaways

-• Layer your plan: bottled water for grab-and-go, reusable containers at home, a 55-gallon drum for bulk, plus backup filtration and chemical purification.
+• Layer your water plan: bottled water for grab-and-go, reusable containers at home, a 55-gallon drum for bulk, plus a backup filter and chemical purification.

 How to Store Water for Emergencies: Complete Guide